Jumblies Day Nursery

 - Specialist resources we have

-We have a lot of sensory resources, general nursery resources and sports equipment on top of this we are able to able to borrow resources from the Children, Schools and Family team.
+We have a lot of sensory resources, general nursery resources and sports equipment and regularly update our resources.

 We access grants for multicultural children, these are used to ensure our resource support the children's language development in both languages.

 - How we include all children in activities, such as trips

 We aim to include all children, but will always look at a child's individual needs and discuss this with the parents to ensure the best outcome for each child.

 Last updated: 01/08/2022